-How To Build A Rock Retainer Wall?
+How To Build A Rock Retaining Wall?

 Table of Contents

 Designing the retaining walls depends on the purpose and susceptibility of the soil.
 While different materials like carefully arranged masonry blocks, reinforced concrete, timber panels, rocks/stones, and boulders are employed to create retaining walls, rock retaining walls are the most consistent to fit flawlessly into any style to display elegance.
+For example, we recently built a rock retaining wall, from sandstone that was basically garbage, a construction site didn’t want the sandstone boulders on their dig for their new development, so we built a beautiful sand stone wall out of them.

 Engineering a successful rock retaining wall project can be time-consuming and comparatively a more considerable investment.
 Still, the stone being the most sustainable material, these walls are incredibly sturdy and survive longer.
 Natural rocks of different sizes and shapes are employed to structure rock retaining walls.
 These walls are resistant to weathering and erosion and do not easily collapse and wash away.